cronvel/kung-fig/doc/KFG.md

 * arrays of two or more elements can be produced with an implicit array sub-expression, e.g.: `( 1 2 3 )`
 * arrays can be produced with the array operator in a sub-expression, e.g.: `( array 1 2 3 )`

+Comma are used for presentation, e.g.: `key1: "one" key2: "two"` -> `key1: "one" , key2: "two"`, the latest being recommended.

 <a name="ref.expressions.builtin-operators"></a>